ecmcelheran/piraten-karpen/logbook.md

 January 26 2023 - Implement Monkey Business Card, combine values for parrot and monkey into 1 for combo.

 January 28 2023 - Complete Bonus activities.

+January 29 2023 - Minor fixes in code.